Shoutout To Recent Supporter Gail Stacey, Thank You!

 The trailhead at the end of Colins Rd. provides the shortest distance, but starting from the Maskwa Aquatic club area behind Kearney Lake and going in by Charlies Lake is another option (more navigation required).

 As you reach Hobson’s Lake, the smallest of the 3 lakes, you’ll come to a footbridge.
-The bridge crosses a small river leading from the lake and continuing towards the houses by Kearney Lake.
-The river’s waterfall varies in intensity as water levels fluctuate, typically a torrent in Spring, and a trickle in late Summer.
+The bridge crosses a small brook leading from the lake and continuing toward Kearney Lake.
+The brook’s waterfall varies in intensity as water levels fluctuate, typically a torrent in Spring, and a trickle in late Summer.
 Overlooking this area is an elevated granite lookoff with a view of the lake.
 Reachable with a steep, short climb, it’s worth a visit along the way.

 The last leg of the trip connects to the Fox Lake trail and from there you can head a few different ways (see map).
 If you’re headed to Colins Rd, it’s fairly simple to get back if you just stay to the left.

-The trail is one of the most beautiful un-touched nature trails in Halifax in my opinion.
+The trail is one of the most beautiful untouched nature trails in Halifax in my opinion.
 Though it can be an easy hike done in less than an hour (up & back to Hobsons Lake), it’s not a trail for beginners.
 The rugged terrain and navigation issues aren’t something you want to jump into without prior experience on similar wilderness trails.